 In North America, the best known example of a messaging app is Facebook Messenger.
-Whatsapp, also owned by Facebook, features bot integrations, too.And the list doesn't stop there.
-In fact, there are a number of messaging apps and platforms -- Slack, Twitter, etc. -- investing in a bot platform and ecosystem.
+WhatsApp, also owned by Facebook, features bot integrations, too.And, the list doesn't stop there.
+In fact, there are a number of messaging apps and platforms— Slack, Twitter, etc. — investing in a bot platform and ecosystem.
 But for the sake of simplicity, our examples will focus on Facebook Messenger.

-Comscore also calculated that 80% of a person's mobile time is spent in just three apps.
-And the space is increasingly dominated by big players -- as of April 2016, nine out of the top 10 used apps were made by Google and Facebook.
+Comscore also calculated that 80% of a person's screen time is typically spent looking at just three apps.
+And, this space is increasingly dominated by big players — as of April 2016, nine out of the top 10 used apps were made by Google and Facebook.

 Use Cases for Bots

 As more businesses adopt bots, their use cases will not only have a significant impact on users, but they'll also open up a new channel for businesses to reach a larger audience.
 In fact, brands are already exploring the following use cases.

 1-800 Flowers and Spring have made it easy for customers to shop for their products via Facebook Messenger.
 Both companies created simple conversation bots that direct buyers to the right locations or products, depending on the nature of their request.

 Bot enabled customer service can extend to other verticals beyond ecommerce, too.
 In fact, even those dreaded interactions you have with your cable or internet provider can be simplified by bots, according to University of Toronto professor Joshua Gans.